zsh77/turborepo-starter-with-storybook/README.md

-# Turborepo starter with tsup
+# Turborepo starter with storybook

 This is an unofficial starter Turborepo with multiple meta-frameworks all working in harmony and sharing packages.